camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 *Multi-Tenancy* regards the case in which a single Camunda installation should serve more than one tenant.
 For each tenant, certain guarantees of isolation should be made.
 For example, one tenant's process instances should not interfere with those of another tenant.

 Multi-tenancy can be achieved on different levels of data isolation.
-On the one end of the spectrum, different tenants' data can be stored in [different databases]({{< relref "#one-process-engine-per-tenant" >}}) by configuring multiple process engines, while on the other end of the spectrum, runtime entities can be associated with [tenant markers]({{< relref "#a-tenant-marker-per-process-instance" >}}) and are stored in the same tables.
+On the one end of the spectrum, different tenants' data can be stored in [different databases]({{< relref "#one-process-engine-per-tenant" >}}) by configuring multiple process engines, while on the other end of the spectrum, data can be associated with [tenant identifiers]({{< relref "#one-deployment-per-tenant" >}}) and are stored in the same tables.
 In between these two extremes, it is possible to separate tenant data into different schemas or tables.

 {{< note title="Recommended Approach" class="info" >}}
-  We recommend the approach of multiple process engines (i.e., isolation into different databases/schemas/tables) over the tenant marker approach as it is more robust and easier to use.
+  If you have many tenants which have only less data (e.g. process definitions, process instances, tasks etc.) and don't need a strict isolation from each other (e.g. data and resources) then we recommend the approach of one process engine with tenant-specific deployments over the multiple process engines (i.e., isolation into different databases/schemas/tables) approach as it is more resource-efficient.
 {{< /note >}}